Reviews You Can Rely On

 Our Verdict

-Of the top-ranked earbuds we've tested, we've found that the Google Pixel Buds Pro are excellent for Android users.
+Of our entire test selection of earbuds, we've found that the Google Pixel Buds Pro are excellent for Android users.
 They're wonderful to wear and use, feeling light and airy in your ear, resisting sweat, and integrate seamlessly with compatible devices.
 We really appreciate their balanced mix and warm, expansive soundscape that doesn't skimp on the details.
 They offer a much fuller sound than the Google Pixel Buds A-Series, with a bright, buoyant profile that works wonderfully with pop, alternative, and hip-hop.
 We highly recommend revisiting Taylor Swift's Midnights album with these.
 They uncovered textures and vocal details we'd never heard before.
 They also offer insane battery life, lasting over 11 hours in our tests.
 The app allows you to manually equalize your mix, track your sound exposure, and they make it easy to chat mid-song with a conversation detection feature.
 On the downside, these earbuds are expensive, their noise cancelling isn't the best in our testing, and they don't transmit your voice well for phone calls with background noise.
 If you're in the Google ecosystem and you want a rich, expansive soundscape that's flat-out fun, we highly recommend these.

 REASONS TO BUY